namheee/scDECIPHER/README.md

   + From the selected Boolean functions, 1,000 Boolean networks are generated randomly.
 + Sensitivity Analysis:
   + Networks are evaluated by the average sensitivity of each node.
-  + The most biologically plausible network is regarded as a network having a mean closet to 1 as representative.
+  + The most biologically plausible network is regarded as a network having a mean close to 1 as representative.
 + Network Ensemble:
   + Unique Boolean network models that meet all critera are combined to form the final network ensemble.
   + For this, please install the following packages: